eikek/publet/doc/src/main/resources/org/eknet/publet/doc/_webdav.md

 you like.
 Please make sure that you use the correct realm name.
-If you change the realm name in `settings.properties` the `digest` value of all user entries must be updated accordingly (which can be done by a simple password change as described below, login on the web site is still working.).
+If you change the realm name in `settings.properties` the `digest` value of all user entries must be updated accordingly (which can be done by a simple password change as described below; login on the web site is still working.).

 You can also let publet create the digest for you by performing the _Change password_ action.
 The _ext_ extension that is distributed with publet provides a